Many people distrust God because he blesses reborn believers unequally.

 Our Faithfulness

-Whether God blesses us on earth with little or much, from a worldly perspective, our responsibility is to fulfill our assigned mission as best we can, so he can glorify himself in and through us.
+Whether God blesses us on earth with little or much abundance, our responsibility is to fulfill our assigned mission as best we can, so he can glorify himself in and through us.

 Our faithfulness in completing our earthly mission impacts our enjoyment of heaven.